COVID Protocols

 Departure Details: Plan to depart December 29, after 2:00 PM.
 After breakfast we have an hour drive to the airport in Quito.
 Many flights leave Quito around midnight so please check the flight dates carefully.

-Travel Tip: If you would like to arrive early and rest up from your travels you can book an early night at our first night tour hotel, the Holiday Inn Quito Airport.
-This is a modern airport hotel very close to the airport with a pool, restaurant, bar and spa.
-It has an airport shuttle.
-If you want a location with birding, if available we recommend the Puembo Birding Garden, a small bed and breakfast about 20 minutes away.
+Travel Tip: If you would like to arrive early you can book an early night at our first night tour hotel, the Mercure Alameda Quito.
+This is a modern hotel located in the downtown area of Quito, approximately 45 minutes from the airport (pending traffic).
+There are many shops, restaurants, and attractions in this area.
+There are also many small boutique hotels and B&B’s from economical to elegant.
+You can also explore the city by day while staying elsewhere.
+If you want a location with birding,we recommend the Puembo Birding Garden, if available, a small bed and breakfast about 20 minutes away.
 Another nearby hotel with birding in Puembo is the San Jose de Puembo Hotel.
-The airport is out of the city, and it is about 45 minutes into the city (pending traffic) so if you wish to explore Quito you may want to base there and return for the start of the tour.
-There are any number of small boutique hotels and B&B’s from economical to elegant.
-You can also explore the city by day without going in to stay there.
-If you wish to stay in the downtown area, there is plenty to do!
+If you wish to explore around Quito, there is plenty to do!
 A visit to El Panecillo, a small volcanic hill located on the south side of Old Town, is worth it for the views of Quito and nearby volcanos on a clear day.
 Calle La Ronda, a cobbled pedestrian street in Old Town, is lined with galleries, traditional shops, and cafes.
 The Basilica del Voto Nacional is the largest neo-Gothic basilica in the Americas and one of many churches in Quito with stunning architecture.
 These sites and many others are a short taxi ride from the downtown area or walkable from the Old Town area.
-If staying downtown sounds appealing, we would recommend: La Casona de La Ronda Mercure Alameda Quito
+If you want to arrive early and rest up at an airport hotel, we recommend: Holiday Inn Quito Airport

 Browse below for trip reports and species lists from past versions of this and other tours from this destination.